denten-books/plain-text/5-surface.md

         leaving them all the while the rest of the statement takes shape.
-Then I select from among them, or replace them all, or else merely change the list a it and wait for a later movement of the spirit.
+Then I select from among them, or replace them all, or else merely change the list a bit and wait for a later movement of the spirit.
 ```